adamnaamani/handbook/pages/machine-learning.md

 * Text analysis
 * Visualization

+## Jupyter
+> Project [Jupyter](https://jupyter.org) exists to develop open-source software, open-standards, and services for interactive computing across dozens of programming languages.

+The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

+* Documented Data Science
+* Reproducible results
+* Presentation of results
+* Support for Julia, Python, and R

+### Commands
+* `shift+enter`: Run

 ## NumPy
 [`NumPy`](https://numpy.org) is the fundamental package for scientific computing with Python.
 It contains among other things:
 * A powerful N-dimensional array object.